fraorma99/MLOps-Group-20/reports/README.md

 > Recommended answer length: 50-100 words.
 >
 > Example:
-> *In total we have implemented 3 tests for data and 4 tests for model training.
-Primarily we are testing the loading, processing and behaviour
-> of the classes used to transform the data into a valid input for our models.
-Apart from that,
->
->
-> Answer:
 > In total we have implemented X tests.
 Primarily we are testing ... and ... as these the most critical parts of our*
 > application but also ... .*
 >

---- question 7 fill here ---
+> Answer
+> In total we have implemented 3 tests for data and 4 tests for model training.
+Primarily we
+> are testing the loading, processing and behaviour of the classes to transform the data into a
+> correct input.
+Apart from that, in the model test, we confirm that the model is well
+> elaborated and returns a correct output and that this output is valid in terms of shape
+> content, type, etc.

 ### Question 8